Daniel-KM/Omeka-S-module-Next/README.md

 #### Previous/Next resources

 Allow to get the previous or the next resources, that simplifies browsing like in Omeka Classic.
-Set by default in admin board for items.

-#### Thumbnail url

-Allow to get the url of the thumbnail of a resource, a page or a site.
-The core allows to get only the full image tag.
+An option allows to use it in admin board.

 #### Last browse page

-Add a button in admin resources pages to go back to the last list of results.
-It allows to browse inside item sets, items or media after a search without losing the search results.
-A helper allows to get the same feature in public front-end.
+Allow to go back to the last list of results in order to browse inside item sets, items or media after a search without losing the search results.
+The helper is used by default in admin resources pages.

+#### Is home page

+Allow to check if the current page is the home page of the site, like in Omeka Classic.

 #### Current site

 Allow to get the current site in public view, that may be missing in some cases.

-#### Block "search form"

-Allow to add a search form in any page, typically in the home page.
-This block is now managed by module [Block Plus] since version 3.1.2.12.
+#### Thumbnail url

+Allow to get the url of the thumbnail of a resource, a page or a site.
+Warning: For site, the module [Advanced Search Plus] is needed when there is no page with a thumbnail (the module provides the api for the url argument `has_thumbnails`).

+#### Default order of items in item set

+Display resources in a specific order in the item set main page in front-end, for example by title or identifier.
+This option can be specified differently for each site.

+#### Item set position

+Determine the position of an item set in the site.

 ### Admin

-#### Trim property values

-Remove leading and trailing whitespaces preventively on any resource creation or update, or curatively via the batch edit, so values will be easier to find and to compare exactly (fix [#1258]).

-Warning: This feature is still available, but is improved in module [Bulk Edit].

-#### Deduplicate property values

-Remove exact duplicated values on any new or updated resource preventively.
-Note: preventive deduplication is case sensitive, but curative deduplication is case insensitive (it uses a direct query and the Omeka database is case insensitive by default).

-Warning: This feature is still available, but is improved in module [Bulk Edit].

 #### Choice of columns in admin browse view